weaveworks/weave-gitops-enterprise/CONTRIBUTING.md

 reconcile from a GitOps repository in your personal GitHub account.
 It will also create a file containing local settings such as your GitOps repository that the enterprise Helm chart will use in the next step.

+> If `reboot.sh` creates the Kind cluster but fails afterwards, you
+> can use _just_ `./tools/setup.sh` to install CAPD and Flux and
+> create the local config file.
+It is safe to run it repeatedly.

 ### Customizing your development environment